 - Business and Management - Value stream mapping model can help business managers do office and administrative tasks in order to improve organizational efficiency.

-Here is an example of the logistic value stream mapping (click on it to see more).
+Here is an example of the logistic value stream mapping (click it to learn more).

 How to Implement a VSM Analysis Efficiently?

 Here are some common steps for you to undertake a value stream mapping analysis for nearly all industries and fields:

 1. Select a product or product family group that your business wish to map out and analyze.
 You can do this from your customers' standpoint (price reduction, quality problems etc.).

 2. Decide the scope of your map.
 Your team should consider the starting point (raw materials etc.) and the endpoints (end users etc.) of your VSM process.